 Parc des Ateliers, LUMA, Arles, France. ©Rémi Bénali (2021)

 Where the Frank Gehry group had Maja Hoffmann’s vision and guidelines to follow, they would break ground on a new building.
 However, the balance of Parc des Ateliers was a little better than that of a scrapyard, which included seven industrial hangar buildings and a plot of land that had once been part of the Alyscamps cemetery.
-French landscape architect Bas Smets’s first impression of the site was a harsh landscape with abandoned concrete slabs, no water, and almost no vegetation.
+French landscape architect Bas Smets’s initial impression of the site was one of a harsh landscape with abandoned concrete slabs, no water, and almost no vegetation.
 He describes this project as the most complex and challenging of his career.
 In a complete transformation, the Parc des Ateliers now has a pond, pathways, varied topography, 80,000 plants and 500 trees.

 LUMA Arles (website)